 Bio-Omega 3&6 is a dietary supplement in the form of soft gelatin capsules with a combination of Borage oil and fish oil.
 Each capsule contains 360 mg of gamma linolenic acid (GLA) and 140 mg of fish oil.
 In addition, a small amount of arachidonic acid.
-Both GLA and Omega-3 fatty acids in the Bio-Omega 3&6 are in the form of free fatty acids.
+The Omega-3 fatty acids in the Bio-Omega 3&6 are in the form of easily absorbed free fatty acids.
+The GLA is in triglyceride form.
 Bio-Omega 3&6 capsules are soft and easy to swallow and because of the free fatty acids they have a good bioavailability in the body.

 High bioavailability with free fatty acids